benlk/kowloon-manifesto/index.md

 ## Corollaries of the Manifesto
 {: .fit}

+An agenda of radical growth
+: Environmental justice, democratization, self-sufficiency, local government, self-sufficiency, and openness can be accomplished while growing the economy and population.
+It exists in opposition to degrowth agendas.[^17]

 Make your city dense _today_
 : Not in fifty years.
 Not in 20 years.
 Not in 10 years.
 Remove obstacles to density as fast as possible.
 Buy up empty lots of land, upzone them, and get rich by selling condos or apartments.